When the air turns crisp, it’s time for a fall family adventure in Butte County.

 Enjoy Farm Animals and Hayrides at TJ Farms

-Each year, TJ Farms and the Moss family opens their farm to the public for their fall pumpkin patch.
-Grab a wagon and take a stroll among the over 14 varieties of pumpkins in the pumpkin field.
 There are also hay rides, a hay bale obstacle course, and a country store with gourmet products available for purchase.
 The entire farm experience is enhanced with the opportunity to pet and feed the farm animals.

 Lunch at Woodstock’s

-For lunch, spend some time at Chico favorite Woodstock’s Pizza for a couple of slices.
-With a wide menu that includes gluten-free and dairy-free opens and a fun-filled atmosphere, it’s a great place to relax and have fun.
+With a wide menu, including gluten-free and dairy-free options, and a fun-filled atmosphere, it’s a great place to relax before continuing your fall adventure.

 Discover Pumpkins and Animals at Book Family Farm